Making Habits Stick

 All habits fulfill needs and wants, so we never actually remove a habit unless we change what we crave.

-If you have trouble discovering your cravings from all the extra information mixed into it, swap out the rewards:
+If you have trouble discerning your cravings from all the extra information mixed into it, swap out the rewards:

 1. Keep something with you to write down your ideas and a 15-minute timer.